Substance Use

 More research is required to better understand this relationship.
 Based on how common depression is among Americans, the overlap isn’t surprising.

 Major depressive disorder remains the most common psychiatric condition, affecting an estimated 10% to 15% of people in their lifetime.
-This mental health condition is also the most common co-occurring psychiatric disorder among people with alcohol use disorder.
+This mental health condition is also the most common co-occurring psychiatric disorder among people with alcohol use disorder or substance abuse.

-There are two potential explanations for this association:
+There are two potential evidence-based explanations for this association:

 • The first is that both disorders share common underlying environmental and genetic factors that increase the risk of both conditions

-It’s essential to be mindful of this link since Prozac is an antidepressant often taken by those with major depressive or bipolar disorder.
+It’s essential to be mindful of this link since Prozac is an antidepressant often taken by those with major depression, bipolar disorder, and obsessive-compulsive disorder.

 For some, it’s deadly, especially when other variables are considered, including severe symptoms of depression.